PacktPublishing/Full-Stack-Web-Development-with-Remix/3-deployment-targets-adapters-and-stacks/bee-rich/README.md

 - Copy-paste the Prettier and ESLint configurations from the [.prettierrc](./.prettierrc.js) and [.eslintrc](./.eslintrc.js) files in the root of this repository into your project.

 Please feel free to alter the Prettier configuration and add more ESLint packages and rules based on your own preferences.

+- Copy-paste the [.vscode/settings.json](./.vscode/settings.json) file from the root of this repository into your project.

 3. **Set up Tailwind CSS**